BrianKipngeno/Store-reviews-classification-/README.md

 Follow the steps outlined in the notebook/script:

-Step 1: Data Exploration
+- Step 1: Data Exploration
-Step 2: Data Preparation
+- Step 2: Data Preparation
-Step 3: Data Modeling
+-  3: Data Modeling

 Run the cells in sequence or execute the scripts to train and evaluate the classification models.